Randomblock1/altstore/README.md

 # randomsource
 AltStore source with updated emulators, jailbreak apps, and tweaked apps ready to go.
+WARNING: this repo will not be updated until AltStore gets some fixes, I can't install it on my device so I can't really work on this.

 # website: https://randomblock1.rocks
 ## (contains video instructions + more)